russellday/AWS-SQLIO-Benchmark-Powershell/README.md

 <br>
 <b>3.
 Create an SNS topic to receive email notification when process completes (Optional Step)</b>
 <br>
-This step is optional, but if you provide the ARN to a SNS topic the process will send an email notification when the process completes.
-This is helpful, the SQLIIO tests can take over an hour to complete.
+If you provide the ARN of an SNS topic configured for email, the process will send an email notification when the process completes.
+This is helpful, the full SQLIIO tests can take over an hour to complete.
 <br>
 <br>
 <b>4.
 Create a IAM Role for the instnaces launched via the Powershell script.</b>
 <br>
-You will need to create an IAM role that grants the EC2 instance the scripts launch access to perform a few tasks:
+You will need to create an IAM role that grants the EC2 instance launched via the PowerShell scripts access to perform the following tasks:
 <ul>
-<li>Place the SQLIO results in an S3 bucket
+<li>Place the SQLIO results text file in a S3 bucket
 <li>Publish a message to an SNS topic (Optional)
 <li>Terminate the EC2 instance once the SQLIO testing is complete
 </ul>